syncrypt/client/docs/manual.md

 store them on our servers.
 This is deliberate and to protect your data against theft and unauthorized access.

-You can create a ZIP file with all necessary information to decrypt a Vault by
+You can create a ZIP file with all the necessary information to decrypt a Vault by typing:
-typing:

     syncrypt export -o vault-backup.zip

 We recommend to save this file on a USB stick or a similar disconnected storage and keep it in a safe place.

-In order to restore a backup or download your vault on another machine, copy this file into an empty folder, and type:
+In order to restore a backup or download your vault to another machine, copy this file into an empty folder, and type:

     unzip vault-backup.zip